panopset/site/docs/deploy.md

     ./vc.sh

-file, replacing root with your username, as defined in $PANOPSET_SITE_USR.
+config file again, replacing root with your username, as defined in $PANOPSET_SITE_USR.
 Then:

     ./deploy.sh